fabric8io/docker-maven-plugin/README.md

 plugins which already resolved their maven variables earlier in the lifecycle than this plugin so that the port variables might not be available to them.

-## Data container
+## Getting your assembly into the container

-With using the `assemblyDescriptor` option it is possible to bring local files, artifacts and dependencies into the running Docker container.
+With using the `assemblyDescriptor` or `assemblyDescriptorRef` option it is possible to bring local files, artifacts and dependencies into the running Docker container.
 This works as follows:

 * `assemblyDescriptor` points to a file describing the data to assemble.
 It has the same format as for creating assemblies with the [maven-assembly-plugin](http://maven.apache.org/plugins/maven-assembly-plugin/) , with some restrictions (see below).
+* Alternatively `assemblyDescriptorRef` can be used with the name of a predefined assembly.
+See below for possible values.
 * This plugin will create the assembly and create a Docker image on the fly which exports the assembly below a directory `/maven`.
-Typically this will be an extra image, but if the configuration parameter `mergeData` is set then image which was configured for the `start` goal is used as a base image so that the data and e.g. application server are contained in the same image.
+Typically this will be an extra image, but if the configuration parameter `mergeData` is set then the image which was configured for the `start` goal is used as a base image so that the data and e.g. application server are contained in the same image.
 This is useful for distributing a complete image where artifacts and the server are baked together.
 * From this image a (data) container is created and the 'real' container is started with a `volumesFrom` option pointing to this data container (if `mergeData` is not used).
 * That way, the container started has access to all the data created from the directory `/maven/` within the container.
 * The container command can check for the existence of this directory and deploy everything within this directory.